-- Rent payment assistance, including the following: - Unpaid rent owed to a previous landlord is eligible if payment will result in housing attainment. - Fees (including court fees, fees that are part of the lease) - O Households receiving ongoing rental assistance, such as Project-Based Section 8, may receive rental assistance; however, only the household rent portion is eligible.
-If the household need is due to a decrease in income and the household did not contact the landlord/property manager to have their rent portion adjusted, grantee or subgrantee program staff should assist them in doing so. - Late fees are eligible if the tenant and landlord agreed upon this in writing; however, it is important to note that late fees cannot exceed the amount outlined in Minnesota Statute Section 504B.177. - Mortgage payment assistance, including eligible late fees, which are generally 4-5% and vary by lender.
-The authorized percentage is provided on the homeowner's Note. - Rental deposit assistance, including up to three times the amount of the monthly household rent portion, if doing so will result in a household with rental barriers obtaining housing. - Rental application fees - Utility bill payment assistance, including sanitation costs due to condemnation or other similar concerns, deposits for utilities such as gas and electric, and prepayments for propane and wood - Transportation expense assistance, for example, bus tokens, gas cards, or cash assistance for car repairs that result in a household achieving permanent housing. - Vital documents such as payment for an identification to obtain employment or a social security card to apply for housing - Moving assistance (costs for household to move to new unit without a day of homelessness or to move a household experiencing homelessness into a new unit) - Furniture/household supplies (costs for households moving into a new unit that do not have furniture or household supplies)
+- Rent payment assistance, including the following: - Unpaid rent owed to a previous landlord is eligible if payment will result in housing attainment. - Households receiving ongoing rental assistance, such as Project-based Section 8, may receive rental assistance; however, only the household rent portion is eligible.
+If the household need is due to a decrease in income and the household did not contact the landlord/property manager to have their rent portion adjusted, grantee or subgrantee program staff should assist them in doing so. - Late fees are eligible if the tenant and landlord agreed upon this in writing; however, it is important to note that late fees cannot exceed the amount outlined in Minnesota Statute Section 504B.177

+- Mortgage payment assistance, including eligible late fees, which are generally 4 5% and vary by lender.
+The authorized percentage is provided on the homeowner's Note. - Rental deposit assistance, including up to three times the amount of the monthly household rent portion, if doing so will result in a household with rental barriers obtaining housing - Rental application fees - Utility bill payment assistance, including deposits for utilities such as gas and electric, and prepayments for propane and wood - Transportation expense assistance, e.g., bus tokens, gas cards, cash assistance for car repairs, that result in a household achieving permanent housing - Vital documents such as payment for an identification to obtain employment or a social security card to apply for housing - Moving assistance (costs for household to move to new unit without a day of homelessness or to move a household experiencing homelessness into a new unit) - Furniture/household supplies (costs for households moving into a new unit who do not have furniture or household supplies)